maxdan94/cosineSparseMatrix/README.md

 On a commodity cluster (Intel(R) Xeon(R) CPU E5-4617 0 @ 2.90GHz) using a single thread and without removing hubs' edges:

 - http://konect.uni-koblenz.de/networks/twitter_mpi (1.9G edges (<40G of RAM needed)): 72 hours; 1,655,243,811,234 non-zero similarity values
 - http://konect.uni-koblenz.de/networks/friendster (2.5G edges (<50G of RAM needed)): 48 hours; 420,903,466,824 non-zero similarity values

-Note that the degree of parallelism is nearly optimal.
-For instance, with 10 threads it approximately takes 8 hours on twitter_mpi and 5 hours on friendster.

 The maximum outdegree in twitter_mpi is 779,958.
-If we use "rmhub" to uperbound this outdegree by 10,000, we have:
+If "rmhub" is used to reduce this maximum outdegree to 10,000, we have (1.8G edges):
-- http://konect.uni-koblenz.de/networks/twitter_mpi with max_out-degree=10000 (1.9G edges (<40G of RAM needed)):

 ## Reference: